Call to Order and Roll Call

 A motion to approve the minutes from the June 8, 2012 meeting was made by Senator Thayer, seconded by Senator Seum.
 The motion carried by voice vote.
-Senator Schickel asked for a moment of silence in memoriam of Representative Keene’s father, who passed away in June.
-He also asked the committee to remember Representative Regina Bunch whose husband, former Representative Dewayne Bunch, died after an accident in the Whitley County High School cafeteria a year ago.
-Additionally, Senator Schickel reminded members that the August meeting will be on August 27th, rather than the usual second Friday of the month.
-Senator Schickel also noted that a memo with a chart of per diem amounts, included in members’ folders, was in response to a question from the June meeting regarding the per diem amounts received by members on various boards and commissions.
+Senator Schickel asked for a moment of silence in memory of Representative Keene’s father, who passed away in June.
+He also asked the committee to remember Representative Regina Bunch, whose husband, former Representative Dewayne Bunch, died after an accident in the Whitley County High School cafeteria a year ago.
+Additionally, Senator Schickel reminded members that the August meeting will be August 27, rather than the usual second Friday of the month.
+Senator Schickel said that a memorandum with a chart of per diem amounts, included in members’ folders, was in response to a question from the June meeting regarding the per diem amounts received by members on various boards and commissions.

 Representative Arnold Simpson explained his concept for legislation on election day liquor sales.
-He said he filed a bill in 2006 to modify Kentucky law to permit the sale of alcohol in retail package stores on election day during the hours that the polls are open.
-However, the bill did not pass.
+He filed a bill in 2006 to modify Kentucky law to permit the sale of alcohol in retail package stores on election day during the hours that the polls are open, but the bill did not pass.
 Kentucky is surrounded by states on all borders that allow sales of alcohol on election day when the polls are open.
 Only Kentucky and South Carolina have a complete ban on the sale of alcohol during the hours the polls are open.

 Representative Simpson noted there was a draft of the bill he plans to file in the next session in members folders.
 The bill will not affect all of Kentucky.
 The jurisdictions that maintain prohibition will not be affected, and local jurisdictions with alcohol sales may pass local ordinances to continue the election day ban.
 This bill will allow businesses who are forced to close during the hours that polls are open on election day to continue operation as a normal business day.
 In election years the state loses approximately $625 thousand in tax revenue.
 Businesses lose thousands of dollars due to closing, and employees lose wages.
 Also, Representative Simpson stated, there is no ban of alcohol sales during the day on days special elections are held so the current law is inconsistent.